harpreetsahota204/crop_query/README.md

 ### Score field (`template_score` by default)

 A float between roughly 0 and 1 representing how strongly the best-matching patch in that image resembled any of your templates.
-This is a raw cosine similarity value — **absolute and comparable across all images in your dataset.**
+This is a raw cosine similarity value. **Scores are comparable across all images within a single run using the same templates and model.** Different templates or models produce a new score scale, so don't compare scores across runs.

 Use this field to:
 - Sort the dataset by score (descending) to see the strongest matches first